 During the 2K Super Bowl, 20% of the ads aired during the game were for dot-com companies.
 Ironically, the coming year was not kind to these companies, and many did not survive for very long after that.
 In fact, in the 2001 Super Bowl, only three dot-com companies ran ads.

 This was the first Super Bowl after 9/11, and many of the commercials were more emotive and reflective, including this iconic Budweiser spot.

 This was the year Doritos launched its infamous “Crash the Super Bowl” promotion where fans could film their own commercials, and the winning one would be aired.
 The 2014 winner, “Time Machine,” was created on a $300 budget but resulted in the creator receiving $1 million and an opportunity to work on an Avengers set.
 How about that ROI?!

 Volkswagen is credited with starting the trend of brands releasing their ads ahead of the Super Bowl.
 “The Force” launched midweek and racked up 11 million views before the big game.

 This is one of the most memorable moments in Super Bowl advertising history even though it wasn’t a planned campaign — or even a commercial.
 When the power went out in the Superdome, Oreo quickly put out this timely tweet: “You Can Still Dunk in the Dark.”
 It was talked about for weeks, and you can still catch it dropping into conversations today.

 There you have it, folks — the most memorable moments in Super Bowl history!
 Did any of these bring back memories?
 What other commercials have stood out to you over the years?
-Share them with us on Twitter or Insta at @Marketwake, and then follow us for some LIVE commentary about this year’s greats on Sunday.
+Share them with us on Twitter at @Marketwake, and then follow us for some LIVE commentary about this year’s greats on Sunday.